 Here is a reminder for subscription and membership payments from the Financial Management Services Newsletter, March, 2016.
 (Note procurement card payments are permitted in addition to DV payment processing.
 Check with Purchasing if you have questions.):

-- Subscriptions should be processed on a DV (unless they require a contract signature or are software subscriptions).
-The billing notice is typically generated through a renewal reminder rather than through an invoice; therefore, a DV is the appropriate method for payment.
+- Subscriptions should be processed on a DV or procurement card (unless they require a contract signature or are software subscriptions).
+The billing notice is typically generated through a renewal reminder rather than through an invoice; therefore, a DV or procurement card is the appropriate method for payment.

-- Memberships should be processed on a DV if the membership does not require an agreement or ongoing services/data sets (such as Cloud) which would require a security review.
+- Memberships should be processed on a DV or procurement card if the membership does not require an agreement or ongoing services/data sets (such as Cloud) which would require a security review.

 The $1,000 limit on Disbursement Voucher transactions applies to "Compensation for Services" and "Payments for Contractual Agreements" and not to subscription / membership payments.